-Suicide Prevention Safety Protocol
+Suicide/Self Harm/Homicidal Prevention Safety Protocol

 The District takes a proactive approach seeking to prevent deaths by suicide.
-When a student has expressed suicidal or homicidal ideations, the School Counselor or designee shall promptly interview the student to assess safety risk factors.
-Appropriate contact will be made with the parent or guardian.
-Following appropriate parental notification, the School Counselor and parent will discuss next steps based on perceived student need and safety concerns.
+When a student has expressed suicidal or homicidal ideations, the School Counselor or designee shall meet with the student to provide counseling support and address risk factors.
+Contact will be made with the parent or guardian to discuss safety concerns, next steps, and provide community resources.
+The student must be checked out by the parent/guardian.
+The student may return to school only upon the provision of appropriate documentation.